JeremyFJ/Shark-Detector/README.md

 - NVIDIA driver 450.51.05

 # Installation
-Follow these instructions to install the Shark Detector package
+Follow these instructions to install the Shark Detector package:
 1.